PascalIcatt/podiumd-adapter-pvo/README.md

 If you were to install the adapter by hand, you can follow these steps:

 ## 1. Come up with values for the environment variables
+### All values are mandatory, for array values you need to specify at least one.
 ```powershell
 # Specify the image tag to use. we will recommend one when we reach a stable version
 $IMAGE_TAG='main-latest'